Catherinesjkim/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [X] Explain what a token is used for.

+  A token is a piece of data that has no meaning or use on its own, but combined with the correct tokenization system, becomes a vital player in securing your app.
+Token based authentication works by ensuring that each request to a server is accompanied by a signed token which the server verifies for authenticity and only then responds to the request.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [X] What steps can you take in your web apps to keep your data secure?

+1. Keep your software up-to-date
+2. Watch out for SQL injection: SQL injection attacks are when an attacker uses a web form field or URL parameter to gain access to or manipulate your database.
+3. Protect against XSS attacks: Cross-site scripting attacks inject malicious JS into your pages which then runs in the browsers of your users, and can change page content, or steal information to send back to the attacker.
+4. Beware of error message: Be careful with how much info you give away in your error messages.
+Provide only minimal errors to your users, to ensure they don’t leak secrets present on your server (e.g. API keys or database passwords).
+5. Validate on both sides: browser and server side.
+The browser can catch simple failures like mandatory fields that are empty and when you enter text into a numbers only field.
+These can however be bypassed, and you should make sure you check for these validation and deeper validation server side as failing to do so could lead to malicious code or scripting code being inserted into the database or could cause undesirable results in your website.
+6. Check your passwords:
+7. Avoid file uploads:
+8. Use HTTPS: HTTPS is a protocol used to provide security over the Internet.
+HTTPS guarantees that users are talking to the server they expect, and that nobody else can intercept or change the content they’re seing in transit.
+9. Get website security tools:

-- [ ] Describe how web servers work.
+- [X] Describe how web servers work.

+  A web server is server software, or hardware dedicated to running this software, that can satisfy client requests on the World Wide Web.
+A web server can, in general, contain one or more websites.
+A web server processes incoming network requests over Hypertext Transfer Protocol (HTTP) and several other related protocols.
+The primary function of a web server is to store, process and deliver web pages to clients.
+The communication between client and server takes place using the HTTP.
+Pages delivered are most frequently HTML documents, which may include images, style sheets and scripts in addition to the text content.
+A user agent, commonly a web browser or web crawler, initiates communication by making a request for a specific resource using HTTP and the server responds with the content of that resource or an error message if unable to do so.
+The resource is typically a real file on the server's secondary storage, but this is not necessarily the case and depends on how the web server is implemented.
+While the primary function is to serve content, a full implementation of HTTP also includes ways of receiving content from clients.
+This feature is used for submitting web forms, including uploading of files.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [X] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  The HTTP verbs comprise a major portion of our “uniform interface” constraint and provide us the action counterpart to the noun-based resource.
+The primary or most-commonly-used HTTP verbs (or methods, as they are properly called) are POST, GET, PUT, PATCH, and DELETE.
+These correspond to Create, Read, Update, and Delete (or CRUD) operations, respectively.
+There are a number of other verbs, too, but are utilized less frequently.
+Of those less-frequent methods, OPTIONS and HEAD are used more often than others.

+  HTTP GET - SELECT/Request
+  HTTP PUT - UPDATE
+  HTTP POST - INSERT/Create
+  HTTP PATCH - When PUTting a complete resource representation is cumbersome and utilizes more bandwidth, e.g.: when you have to update partially a column
+  HTTP DELETE - DELETE

 ## Project Set Up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [X] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [X] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [X] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [X] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on this Branch, committing changes regularly.
+- [X] Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [X] Push commits: git push origin `<firstName-lastName>`.
-- [ ] **RUN** `yarn install or npm install` at the root to retrieve all the dependencies for the node server.
+- [X] **RUN** `yarn install or npm install` at the root to retrieve all the dependencies for the node server.
 You will not need to create any react apps here nor will you need to install any other dependencies.
 You should have all you need in this repo.
-- [ ] **LOOK** at all the files you've been given for this project.
+- [X] **LOOK** at all the files you've been given for this project.
 One important file to note is `server.js`.
 This file contains an **API** that you are going to be interfacing with.
 Below is documentation on how to interact with the **API**.
-- [ ] **RUN** `yarn start or npm start` to get your API up and running on `http://localhost:5000`.
+- [X] **RUN** `yarn start or npm start` to get your API up and running on `http://localhost:5000`.
 This is the **URL** you're going to need to use within your React app in order to make AJAX requests for data.
-- [ ] **LOOK** at your `client` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
+- [X] **LOOK** at your `client` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
-- [ ] **cd** into `client` and run `yarn install or npm install` to retrieve the client side dependencies.
+- [X] **cd** into `client` and run `yarn install or npm install` to retrieve the client side dependencies.
-- [ ] **RUN** `yarn start or npm start` to fire up your React application.
+- [X] **RUN** `yarn start or npm start` to fire up your React application.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [X] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request
+- [X] Add your Project Manager as a Reviewer on the Pull-request
-- [ ] PM then will count the HW as done by  merging the branch back into master.
+- [X] PM then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product